 A woman goes to the DMV to apply for a driver’s license.
 On the driver’s license application, she is asked whether she has ever had her driver’s license suspended.
 She answers no even though she knows that she’s had her driver’s license suspended.
 At the end of the form, before she signs it, there is a paragraph stating that any statements made on the application are made under penalty of perjury.
 She can be charged with and convicted of lying under oath.

 Here are some offenses that are related to perjury.
-In California, the prosecution may have charge you with these offenses in addition to perjury.
+In California, the prosecution may have charged you with these offenses in addition to perjury.